OWASP/www-project-mutillidae-ii/index.md

 ### Features

 * Has over 40 vulnerabilities and challenges.
-Contains at least one vulnerability for each of the OWASP Top Ten 2007, 2010, 2013 and 2017
+Contains vulnerabilities for all of the OWASP Top Ten 2007, 2010, 2013 and 2017
 * Actually Vulnerable (User not asked to enter “magic” statement)
+* Hints, tutorials, and video tutorials are built into the project
 * Mutillidae can be installed on Linux and Windows using LAMP, WAMP, and XAMMP, and is available as a Docker build, and pre-built Docker containers
 * Preinstalled on Rapid7 Metasploitable 2, Samurai Web Testing Framework (WTF), and OWASP Broken Web Apps (BWA)
-* System can be restored to default with single-click of "Setup" button
+* System can be restored to default with single-click of "Reset" button
 * User can switch between secure and insecure modes
-* Used in graduate security courses, in corporate web sec training courses, and as an "assess the assessor" target for vulnerability software
+* Used in many training courses, universities, and as an "assess the assessor" target for vulnerability software
 * Updated frequently

 ### Installation on LAMP Stack